Welcome to JMS Mini Heelers, home of healthy, happy

 **NOTICE** If you have sent me a deposit in the past year and have not yet chosen your puppy, please call or email me ASAP.

 ***Due to problems contacting people who have sent deposits, I am no longer taking deposits on unborn puppies.
-If you see an available puppy on the web site and want that particular puppy, I will need a $200 deposit to hold him or her.
+When a litter is born, I will take deposits on the number of viable puppies, and those with deposits will choose from that litter at a few weeks old.

 *Note: I will only breed my girls two cycles in a row.